geokaralis/jscore/README.md

 ## v8

 JsCore focuses mainly on developer ease of use, but that means that performance must not sacrifised as well.
 That's why v8 is used as a very fast and modern javascript run time environment.

-At build all the necessary prunings and optimizations take in effect to reduce v8's footprint as low as possible.
-The library is provided as a fat library containing all the build variants of v8 for different platforms, but with multiple apks techniques it can be reduced further down for each platform.
+## Kotlin
+As a more modern and developer friendly framework JSCore is written entirely in Kotlin, a modern, fast, safe programming language, with great Java fallback.

 ## Contributing